 There are three options in family law court: hire a family lawyer, self-represent, and divorce legal coaching.
 This article will discuss the pros and cons of each.

-A limited scope retainer is the same things as legal coaching.
+Self-representation has become very common.
+A limited scope retainer is the same thing as legal coaching.
 The lawyer is only being hired “at need.”

 When most people contact a family law firm for the first time, they are very stressed out.
 They know they need to do something, but they don’t know where to begin.
 The other stress is how much the divorce is going to cost them.